Association of Serbo-Macedonians: History

+Kosta Grupčević, an activist of the association.

-The Association of Serbo-Macedonians looked to Serbia for support in petitioning the Ottoman Empire in favor of its political aspirations.
-Its founders had all formerly been members of the Secret Macedonian Committee.
-This Committee was founded by Slav Macedonian expatriate students in 1885 in Sofia, Bulgaria, but it was quickly uncovered by the Bulgarian authorities and disbanded.
-Four of its members left Bulgaria, and went to Belgrade, Serbia.
-Meanwhile, the first "Gathering of Serbo-Macedonians and Old Serbs" was held in Belgrade on February 23, 1885.
-At that time the development of pro-Serbian Macedonian identity was directly encouraged by Belgrade as a stage to its final turning into Old Serbian.
+The founders of the association had all formerly been members of the Secret Macedonian Committee (SMC).
+SMC was founded by Slavic Macedonian expatriate students in Sofia, Principality of Bulgaria, but it was quickly uncovered by the Bulgarian authorities and disbanded.
+Four of its members left Bulgaria, and went to Belgrade, Kingdom of Serbia, to support Serbian policy.
+The first "Gathering of Serbo-Macedonians and Old Serbs" was held in Belgrade on February 23, 1885, where the participants requested the implementation of Serbian national policy in Ottoman Macedonia to protect Serbian national interests by the Serbian prime minister Milutin Garašanin.